fineanmol/plant-tree/README.md

-🌵 Updated on Sun, 18 May 2025 05:25:06 GMT
+🎋 Updated on Sun, 18 May 2025 09:23:01 GMT

-> "Perfection is achieved when there is nothing left to take away."
+> "Code is like humor.
+When you have to explain it, it's bad."